-Digital Paxton began in Spring 2016 when Will Fenton partnered with the Library Company of Philadelphia and the Historical Society of Pennsylvania to digitize both institutions’ rich holdings related to the Paxton massacre.
-Originally conceived as a way to make those records freely accessible via the web, the site quickly expanded to include primary source materials from the American Philosophical Society, Bethlehem Moravian Archives, Haverford College Quaker and Special Collections, and the Philadelphia Museum of Art, contextual essays from leading historians and literary scholars, and educational materials from secondary and post-secondary educators.
+Digital Paxton began in Spring 2016 when Will Fenton partnered with the Library Company of Philadelphia and the Historical Society of Pennsylvania to digitize both institutions' rich holdings related to the Paxton massacre.
+Originally conceived as a way to make those records freely accessible via the web, the site quickly expanded to include primary source materials from no fewer than 13 different archives, research libraries, and cultural institutions; 10 contextual essays from leading historians and literary scholars; and educational materials from secondary and post-secondary educators.

 - Jump to Credits.

 - Jump to the Digital Collection.

 - Jump to Public Outreach.

 - Jump to Redrawing History.